Conviction (2010 film): Plot

-In a study group, Betty Anne learns about the new field of DNA testing and realizes that this could be the key to overturning Kenny's conviction, as only blood types had been matched at the time of the trial.
+Betty Anne realizes that the new field of DNA testing could be the key to overturning Kenny's conviction, as only blood types had been matched at the time of the trial.
 She contacts attorney Barry Scheck from the Innocence Project.
-The backlog of cases will mean waiting at least 18 months unless she can pass the bar exam and find the blood evidence from Kenny's trial herself to have it tested.
-She passes the bar exam and begins working hard to get her brother out of jail.
-At first she is stonewalled, then told the evidence was destroyed, but she refuses to give up, and she and Abra embark on an odyssey to recover any evidence that might still be stored away somewhere.
+The backlog of cases will mean waiting at least 18 months, unless she can pass the bar exam and find the blood evidence to have it tested.
+She passes the bar exam, but is then told the evidence was destroyed six years earlier.